DIFFERENCES BETWEEN ISSUE AND ARGUMENT ESSAY

 ISSUE VS ARGUMENT ESSAY - FIRST GLANCE:

-- Issue Essay deals with your ability to present an argument with your views, you ability to convince the reader to agree to your point of view.
-On the other hand, the Argument Essay tests your ability to pick apart an argument written by another author, you ability to effectively critique the argument by providing proof.
+- Issue Essay deals with your ability to present an argument with your views, your ability to convince the reader to agree with your point of view.
+On the other hand, the Argument Essay tests your ability to pick apart an argument written by another author, your ability to effectively critique the argument by providing proof.

 - The directions for answering these essays are also different

-- In an Issue Essay, you must introduce the issue at hand in your own words briefly whereas in an Argument essay, the given argument must be introduced from the author's point of view using his own conclusion.
+- In an Issue Essay, you must introduce the issue at hand in your words briefly whereas, in an Argument essay, the given argument must be introduced from the author's point of view using his conclusion.

 - The second paragraph in the Issue Essay involves stating your chosen side and your reasons for standing by it whereas in an Argument Essay, the flaws in the author's presented argument must be identified and how his conclusion overlooks these flaws must be discussed.

-- In an Issue Essay, the body paragraphs involve relevant real world examples that supports your chosen claim whereas in an Argument essay, the identified flaws must be stated with explanations and solid proof.
+- In an Issue Essay, the body paragraphs involve relevant real world examples that support your chosen claim whereas, in an Argument essay, the identified flaws must be stated with explanations and solid proof.

 - Conclusion in an Issue Essay involves agreeing with the opposing viewpoint in one or two statements to show your emotional maturity level, whereas an Argument essay is concluded on a note of doubt which claims that the argument may have one or more valid points but is deprived of more plausible explanation, requires more proof to be valid.

 - The Argument Essay requires a critical analysis of the presented claim rather than your perception as is the case of an Issue Essay where your opinions and views form the core of the